Manuel Margot Player Props: Rays vs. Athletics

 Manuel Margot At The Plate

-- Margot is batting .200 with a home run and a walk.
+- Margot has two home runs and a walk while hitting .222.

-- In three of six games this year, Margot got a hit, but only one each time.
+- Margot enters this game on a four-game hitting streak.
+In his last games, he's hitting .308 with two homers.

+- Margot has a hit in four of seven games played this season (57.1%), but no multi-hit games.

+- In seven games played this season, he has gone deep in two of them.

-- Margot has driven in a run twice this season, but just one in each of those games.
+- Margot has driven in a run in three games this year (42.9%), but has had no multiple-RBI games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.